kevinkace/mithril-observer/readme.md

         vnode.state.value = observer(vnode, "my value");
     },
     view () =>
-        // renderValue() is slow and processor intensive, so only call when warrented m("div", renderValue(vnode.state.value()))
+        // renderValue() is slow and processor intensive, so only call when warranted m("div", renderValue(vnode.state.value()))
 }
 ```